Skip to Main Content

 Kinesiology Academic Areas of Emphasis

-Student may choose an emphasis in exercise physiology, exercise psychology, motor control, nutrition, physical activity and chronic disease, and sport psychology.
+Student may choose an emphasis in biomechanics, exercise physiology, exercise psychology, motor control, nutrition, physical activity and chronic disease, and sport psychology.

 Kinesiology, MS Curriculum